 You should start running projections that provide an estimate of retirement spending many years before retirement.
 These projections should consider factors such as your health and life expectancy, portfolio risk and return estimates, economic factors such as inflation and interest rates, and your attitude toward leaving a legacy.
-Planning ahead can reduce the associated anxiety the comes with a transition from saving money to spending the money it took you so many years to save.
+Planning ahead can reduce the associated anxiety that comes with a transition from saving money to spending the money it took you so many years to save.

-Once you have developed a projected spending plan, you should start using it as soon as you retire, and update your projections each and every year to determine if your withdrawal plan continues to be sustainable through life expectancy.
+Once you have developed a projected spending plan, you should start using it as soon as you retire, and update your projections each and every year to determine if your withdrawal plan continues to be sustainable through your life expectancy.

 What Do the Experts Say?

 In contrast, other experts who are more conservative will recommend retirees follow what is called the actuarial method.
-With this method as you age the draw rate will increase.
-This method is often paired with a lower risk portfolio with less stock market exposure.
-By being more conservative, investment returns may have less upside potential but more stability.
-As the account values fluctuate retirees spend more in the “good” return years and less in the “below average” ones.
-The IRS’s Required Minimum Distribution calculations follow this actuarial method.
+With this method, as you age, the draw rate will increase.
+This method is often paired with a lower-risk portfolio with less stock market exposure.
+By being more conservative, investment returns may have less upside potential, but more stability.
+As the account values fluctuate, retirees spend more in the “good” return years and less in the “below average” ones.
+The IRS’s required minimum distribution calculations follow this actuarial method.

 It will take an impressive spreadsheet to factor in all of the variables which go into evaluating spending strategies "just exactly perfect."
 Retirement planners can help with the coordination involved with multiple income sources and varied tax treatments.

-All in all, the important and pressing issues to be considered include your attitude on spending flexibility, feelings about investment fluctuation tolerance, desired spending pattern (up, down, constant), time period included, and any legacy wishes.
+All in all, the important and pressing issues to be considered include your attitude on spending flexibility, feelings about investment fluctuation tolerance, desired spending pattern (up, down, constant), time period included and any legacy wishes.